edpau/fm_recipe-page/README.md

 - [Everything You Need to Know About the Gap After the List Marker](https://css-tricks.com/everything-you-need-to-know-about-the-gap-after-the-list-marker/) - This is an amazing article discussing how to control the gap after the list-marker.

 ## Author
 - Website - [Edward Pau](https://www.edpau.me)
 - Frontend Mentor - [@edpau](https://www.frontendmentor.io/profile/edpau)

+## Acknowledgments
+Thank you, Grace Snow, for reviewing my code and helping me improve it.